EldenQA/Katalon_Final_Elden_QA/README.md

 Message: Bebo Technologies provides teams of dedicated and experienced software engineers who know how to satisfy client testing requirements with efficient management skills and software engineering methodologies.
-Message(Edited): Bebo Technologies provides teams of dedicated and experienced software engineers who know how to satisfy client testing requirements with efficient management skills and software engineering methodologies.
+Message(Edited): Bebo Technologies has grown 20% - 50% per year since its founding, completing hundreds of successful engagements for clients such as Adobe, IBM, Oracle, Cisco, Prudential, Mass Mutual, Luxottica, Ford, and host of startup companies in Silicon Valley.
 RC: https://v.ringcentral.com/join/072250978276